aurielfournier/aurielfournier.github.io/about.md

 As an **ornithologist**, I model the migratory connectivity of birds and work to better understand when they migrate and where.
 My favorite birds, hands down, are the rails.

-As an **quanitative ecologist**, I use complex statistical models to account for the natural variation in the system to better understand if the management action or process at hand is influencing things.
+As an **quantitative ecologist**, I use complex statistical models to account for the natural variation in the system to better understand if the management action or process at hand is influencing things.

 As a **field ecologist**, I spend a lot of time getting ATVs unstuck, and fixing them, while also designing new survey methodologies for some of the most elusive birds.